stadnikEV/slide-v/README.md

 Removing element with specified "index".
 This parameter is required. [example](https://codepen.io/StadnikEV/pen/KoVJoy)

 **remove(index, { callback: function })**
-"Callback" function called in sync at the end of "remove" method. [example](https://codepen.io/StadnikEV/pen/zWreEJ)
+"Callback" function called in sync at the end of "remove" method.
+The removed element passing to parameters of callback function. [example](https://codepen.io/StadnikEV/pen/zWreEJ)

 ## destroy